-Commentators often cite misleading statistics that older Americans hold most of the nation’s wealth, without ever noting the crushing impact of wealth inequality on this age group.
+Commentators often justify age discrimination with misleading statistics that older Americans hold most of the nation’s wealth.
+In fact, the crushing impact of wealth inequality is felt in this age group just like every other.

 The AARP Public Policy Institute reported in June 2015 that the top 10 percent of households in their fifties hold 71 percent of the wealth of all households in this age group.
-The Institute also reported:
+The Institute said:

-- The distribution of account balances in 401(k)s and other retirement accounts – most of which are taxpayer-subsidized – is only slightly less skewed than total wealth.
-The top 10 percent of households aged in their fifties hold 62 percent of total retirement account balances for this age group.
+- The top 10 percent of households aged in their fifties hold 62 percent of total retirement account balances for this age group.

 - More than two-fifths of 50+ households have no retirement account savings at all.
 Of those that do, half have under $100,000 and many have much less.